 UKVI support may be provided in any of the following ways:

-accommodation that is adequate for the needs of the asylum seeker and her/his dependants
+accommodation that is adequate for the needs of the asylum seeker and their dependants

-support to meet the essential living needs of the asylum seeker and her/his dependants
+support to meet the essential living needs of the asylum seeker and their dependants

-funding of expenses, other than legal expenses, incurred by the asylum seeker in connection with her/his asylum claim
+funding of expenses, other than legal expenses, incurred by the asylum seeker in connection with their asylum claim

 payment of expenses that the asylum seeker (and/or any dependants) has incurred in attending bail hearings